 The climate remains a significant cause of concern for local government and environmentalists, however, and the president of South Pacific Island, Nauru, has claimed that the Maldives are in fact ranked as the third most endangered nation in terms of flooding from ongoing climate change.
-It is estimated that if carbon emissions continue to soar, then the entire island nation could find itself immersed in water by the dawn of 2020.

 Sea levels in the region have risen by more than 20 cm during the last century, and further increases could well threaten the shores of the Maldives and its tropical landscape.
 Its natural ground level is just a little under 2.4 meters, and sitting just 1.5 meters above the sea level.
 It is becoming increasingly precarious in the face of global warming and its own volatile climate during the wet season.
 With this in mind, the islands are undergoing something of a transition as it looks to improve its carbon footprint and preserve its mere existence.

 This issue aside, the Maldives remains an extremely popular holiday destination, which boasts stunning natural beauty and a genuinely pleasant and consistent climate.
 Whether you choose to book your trip during the peak dry season or in the off-peak wet season is entirely dependent on your budget and personal preferences.